Eliot Stein was the visionary and pioneer that brought SHOWBIZ and HOLLYWOOD online. He is

 on the internet."

-In the 90's, Eliot was heard doing "stringer" news reports for
+In the last decade, Eliot was heard doing "stringer" news reports for

 radio news services of CBS, NBC, Mutual, AP, UPI and USA Radio Network.